Dr Malpani would be happy to provide a second opinion on your problem.Consult Now!

 What if only one tube is blocked?
 One normal tube is sufficient to allow a pregnancy - and most surgeons would not advise tubal surgery for these patients.
 Obviously, the chances of pregnancy for such patients is half that of normal women and therefore establishing a pregnancy may take twice as long.
 The danger of trying to surgically repair a single blocked tube is that adhesions because of the surgery may cause both the tubes to become blocked !

 Microsurgery entails the use of the following surgical techniques:

 The microsurgery operation may take from 1 to 4 hours.
 Depending on the extent of pelvic damage and is usually done under spinal or general anesthesia.
 The incision used is usually a "bikini cut" (Pfannensteil incision) The length of stay in hospital is usually 3 to 7 days.
-Tubal microsurgery can be expensive and may cost up to Rs.40,000.
+Tubal microsurgery can be expensive.
 Sometimes a "check or second-look laparoscopy " is performed about one week after surgery to ensure that tubal patency is maintained and to remove any small adhesions that may have started to re-form.